Tired, Sluggish, or Having a Hard Time Losing Weight? Here’s What Your Doctor Might Not Be Telling You

 Addressing one or all of these adrenal-exhausting lifestyle triggers could be enough to bring your health back into balance:

-- Sugar – While the stress response may increase sugar and junk food cravings, substituting all-natural and zero-calorie Stevia can provide you with a sweet taste without raising blood sugar or depleting your body of essential minerals.
+- Sugar – While the stress response may increase sugar and junk food cravings, substituting a healthy sugar alternative can provide you with a sweet taste without raising blood sugar or depleting your body of essential minerals.

 - Coffee – Vitality SuperGreen makes an excellent substitution for a morning cup of Joe.
 Instead of drinking a stimulant that can tax the system, try a regenerating green drink chock-full of adrenal-boosting and thyroid-supporting nutrients.

 - Excess animal protein – Since most people don’t have enough stomach acid to fully digest animal protein, relieve the burden on the adrenals by following the Body Ecology Rule of 80/20 — eat 80 percent vegetables and 20 percent protein at each meal.
-Taking Assist Dairy & Protein and eating fermented foods and liquids can also aid in protein digestion.
+Taking a digestive enzyme and adding in fermented foods and liquids can also aid in protein digestion.

 - Processed foods – These nutrient-poor foods strip your body of vital minerals, making the blood acidic and weakening the adrenals — a sure recipe for premature aging.

-- Soda – Chemical-laden and often caffeinated sodas can contribute to inflammation and nutrient deficiency, make the state of weakened adrenals even worse.
-Body Ecology’s probiotic liquids have the same pop as soda and can be combined with sparkling mineral water and Stevia.
-(We think your kids will enjoy it too.)
+- Soda – Chemical-laden and often caffeinated sodas can contribute to inflammation and nutrient deficiency, making the state of weakened adrenals even worse.
+Body Ecology’s probiotic liquids have the same pop as soda and can be combined with sparkling mineral water and a healthy sugar substitute.
+(Kids enjoy it too!)